The 100 Best Thrillers Ever Made

 The Big Heat

-When detective Dave Bannion (Glenn Ford) starts investigating the supposed suicide of a fellow cop, the officer's mobbed-up mistress points to a larger story.
+When detective Dave Bannion (Glenn Ford) starts investigating the supposed self-harm of a fellow cop, the officer's mobbed-up mistress points to a larger story.
 When she dies too, Bannion uncovers a web of corruption stretching back to his own cop shop and beyond.
 Soon, Bannion and his family are in danger from a pair of brutal gangsters.
 The early expressionist works of Fritz Lang inspired the visual style of American film noirs, so it's only fair that the director himself got in on the action too.
 Naturally, he's more than up to the dark task.

 Starring: Glenn Ford, Gloria Grahame, Jocelyn Brando